Wednesday, March 22, 2017

 • On The Greek Term Aionion:

--Annihilationists correctly point out that the Greek word "aionion," which is translated into English as "eternal," does not always mean eternal.
-The word generally means an age or period of time.
-However, the New Testament clearly denotes the Greek term "aionion" to mean an eternal length of time.
-The term is used to describe the length of God's reign (Revelation 11:15) and our salvation (John 3:16).
-The concept of a literal, eternal conscious torment in hell is indeed a startling truth.
+-Proponents of annihilationism correctly point out that the Greek word "aionion," which is translated into English as "eternal," does not always mean eternal.
+However, the New Testament clearly uses that word to describe the length of God's reign (Revelation 11:15), the nature of God (Romans 16:26, 1 Timothy 1:17), and our salvation (John 3:16).
+Those are things for which there is no end.
+Further, there is no better word in New Testament Greek to denote an eternal length of time than aionion itself.
+The concept of eternal conscious punishment in hell is indeed terrifying to hear about.
 Attempting to deny its existence is foolish to the utmost.

 1 comment: